Cyr-Edwin/Python-Interview-Questions-for-DevOps/Day01/README.md

 6 -  **What is a dynamically typed language?**

 Dynamically typed language is a language where the Data types are checked during execution

+7 -  **What is Scope in Python?**
+A scope is a block of code where an object in Python remains important.
+The different scope in Python are:

+    - local scope: object available in the current function
+    - global scope: object available anywhere
 ---

 # Writing Scripts